 The last question people have is whether or not they’ll need a guarantor.
 This all depends on someone’s credit score, their job, and any other relevant information.
 Just keep in mind that while earning 40-50 times rent is standard for a tenant, then the guarantor will likely need to earn 80-100 times that amount.

 If all this information has your head spinning, the good news is you’re far from being the first person to feel that way.
-And the even better news is if you wish there was a professional who could guide you through this entire process, that’s exactly what you can get through Elika Real Estate’s tenant representation.
+And the even better story is if you wish there were a professional who could guide you through this entire process, that’s precisely what you can get through Elika Real Estate’s tenant representation.